code16/machina/README.md

     Route::get('protected', 'ApiController@index')->middleware('auth:machina');
 ```

-## Authenticating and retriving token
+## Authenticating and retrieving token

 Send a POST request the `/auth/login` endpoint with `client` and `secret` as parameters :